aleontiev/dj/README.md

 # Implementation

-Django CLI is written in Python but does not actually use Django.
+Django CLI is written in Python and depends on:
-It makes use of the `click` library for handling CLI input, `Jinja2` to support templating, and `PyInstaller` for distribution.
+- `click` to handle CLI input
+- `Jinja2` to render templates